 Five Guys had humble beginnings and started out in Arlington, Virginia back in 1986 by the Murrell family, named because they had five brothers.

-Singapore next?
-The next nearest would be technically Hong Kong, which has an outlet at 60 Johnston Road, Wan Chai.
+The next nearest outlet to us is technically Hong Kong, which has an outlet at 60 Johnston Road, Wan Chai.

 No freezers.
 No microwaves.
 No timers.
 No can-openers.
 That is one of their tag-lines.